 On average, companies see an open rate of about 20%.

-Factor #1: Subject line length and content
+Fix #1: Change your email subject line length and content

 For a subject line to motivate an open, it needs to be fully viewable on any screen.
 Sounds obvious, but you’d be surprised by how many brands send an email with a cut off subject line.

-Avoid this mistake by keeping your subject lines brief.
+Avoid this email copywriting mistake by keeping your subject lines brief.
 Mailchimp suggests using no more than 9 words or 60 characters.
 If you stick to this short length, recipients should be able to see your entire subject line, no matter what device they’re using.

 Besides length, the language of your subject line matters.
 Many brands don’t take subject line writing seriously because it involves few words.
 But you have to remember: people receive tens, if not hundreds, of emails a day.
 Why should they open your message if the subject line isn’t compelling?